adamedx/adamedx.github.io/_posts/2018-07-23-under-construction.md

 Hello!
-This unfinished blog is brought to you by the instructions from [JMcGlone](http://jmcglone.com/guides/github-pages/).
+This unfinished blog is brought to you by instructions from [JMcGlone](http://jmcglone.com/guides/github-pages/).
 Thank you for getting us started.